Amok (1934 film)

 Amok is a 1934 French film, directed by Fyodor Otsep.
 The director was nominated for the Mussolini Cup at the 1934 Venice International Film Festival.
+The film is based on the Stefan Zweig novella Amok (novella).

+Synopsis

-The movie centers on a physician, Dr. Holk, in a small Dutch colony in the tropics.
+The film focuses on a physician, Dr. Holk (Miles Mander), in a small Dutch colony in the tropics.
 A strange illness, known as Amok, is turning innocent people into madmen.
-When a young woman, Hèlène, comes to him asking for an abortion so that her returning husband will not know she has been unfaithful, he refuses.
+When a young woman, Hèlène (Dolly Davis), comes to him asking for an abortion so that her returning husband will not know she has been unfaithful, he refuses.
 Hélène seeks help elsewhere, leading Dr. Holk to try to find and save her before it's too late.